Skip to content

 About

-Since 2021, I am a PhD candidate at UNSW Sydney in the field of Computer Science with a focus on privacy-enhancing technologies (PETs).
-As a multiple scholarship recipient, I receive funding from the Cyber Security Cooperative Research Centre (CSCRC) of Australia and the University International Postgraduate Award (UIPA) of UNSW.
-My PhD project focuses on the privacy-preserving publication of trajectories.
-I am honoured to work under the supervision of Prof. Salil Kanhere and Dr. Surya Nepal.
-My interests lie in all kinds of security & privacy related topics, in particular, in the protection of both personal and industrial data.
+Since 2021, I have been a PhD candidate at UNSW Sydney and CSIRO’s Data61, specialising in Cybersecurity, with a focus on the intersection of privacy-enhancing technologies (PETs) and artificial intelligence (AI), particularly deep learning.
+I am fortunate to be supported by multiple scholarships, including funding from the Cyber Security Cooperative Research Centre (CSCRC) and the University International Postgraduate Award (UIPA) at UNSW.
+My PhD research centres on the privacy-preserving publication of location trajectories.
+I am privileged to be supervised by Prof. Salil Kanhere and Dr. Surya Nepal.
+My research interests encompass various security & privacy-related areas, with a particular focus on safeguarding personal and industrial data.

-Prior to my PhD, I successfully completed a master’s degree in Computer Science at RWTH Aachen with excellence and an overall grade of 1.0 (highest German grade).
-My master’s thesis, written at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen, deals with the privacy-preserving exchange of process parameters considering a real-world use case from the domain of injection moulding.
+Prior to my PhD, I completed a master’s degree in Computer Science at RWTH Aachen with honours and an overall grade of 1.0 (the highest German grade).
+My master’s thesis, written at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen, focuses on the privacy-preserving exchange of process parameters, addressing a real-world use case from the injection moulding industry and was published at ACSAC’20.
+We closely collaborated with an industry partner to understand their specific needs and ensure our approach met practical challenges.
+Building on this work, we published a second paper examining the communication between researchers and engineers throughout the project and proposed a process cycle based on the lessons learnt.
 My master’s thesis was awarded the Vöcking Master Award and the FOLKS Award for the Best Master’s Thesis in 2020.

-In 2017, I finished my bachelor’s degree with excellence at RWTH Aachen with an overall grade of 1.1 (German Grading).
-In the corresponding bachelor’s thesis, I designed, implemented, and evaluated a platform for the privacy-preserving and user-controlled exchange of private information.
-Afterwards, I undertook an exchange year at the University of Technology Sydney (UTS).
+In 2017, I completed my bachelor’s degree with honours at RWTH Aachen, achieving an overall grade of 1.1 (German grading).
+My bachelor’s thesis, conducted as part of the myneData project, involved designing, implementing, and evaluating a platform for the privacy-preserving and user-controlled exchange of private information.
+Following my bachelor’s degree, I spent an exchange year at the University of Technology Sydney (UTS).

-Furthermore, I worked as a teaching assistant for multiple subjects, including operating systems & system software, computability & complexity and introduction to business informatics.
-During my exchange year, I was running a python course for UTS housing that I had to organise from scratch.
-In 2019, I worked as a research assistant for a project regarding service bootstrapping via Bitcoin at COMSYS, RWTH Aachen which led to the publication of the paper Utilizing Public Blockchains for the Sybil-Resistant Bootstrapping of Distributed Anonymity Services at ASIACCS ’20.
-Additionally, my master’s thesis represents the foundation for the paper Privacy-Preserving Production Process Parameter Exchange, which was published at ACSAC ’20.
-I also contributed to the LASER’20 publication Collaboration is not Evil: A Systematic Look at Security Research for Industrial Use, which uses my master’s thesis as one major case study.
+Additionally, I worked as a teaching assistant for several subjects, including Computer Networks and Applications, Operating Systems & System Software, Computability & Complexity, and Introduction to Business Informatics.
+During my exchange year, I organised and ran a Python course for UTS housing, developing the course from the ground up.
+In 2019, I worked as a research assistant on a project focused on service bootstrapping via Bitcoin at COMSYS, RWTH Aachen, which resulted in the publication of the paper Utilizing Public Blockchains for the Sybil-Resistant Bootstrapping of Distributed Anonymity Services at ASIACCS ’20.

-Personally, my main interests outside of IT are fitness and nutrition.
-I have been consistently training for over 10 years, with my current focus on competitive CrossFit and marathon running.
-I finished my fastest marathon in 3:52:54 in Sydney and my best half-marathon in 1:44:46 at the Ruhr region marathon.
-Moreover, I dance salsa, and enjoy cooking and exploring the world with my partner.
-You may find my personal blog (in German) at downunder.erikbuchholz.de.
+Outside of IT, my main interests are fitness and nutrition.
+I have been consistently training for over ten years, currently focusing on competitive CrossFit and marathon running.
+I completed my fastest marathon in 3:52:54 in Sydney and my best half-marathon in 1:44:46 at the Ruhr Region Marathon.
+Additionally, I enjoy dancing salsa, cooking, and exploring the world with my partner.
+You can find my personal blog (in German) at downunder.erikbuchholz.de.

 Awards & Scholarships